AlessandroCipolletti/TestFullStackApp/docs/pages/codeSplitting.md

 Usually with the NextJs app routing, ll your code is organized inside the `app` folder.

-That's great to handle apis and pages routing, but the downside is that all your cose is inside files with the same name (`route.ts` for apis, and `page.tsx` fro frontend pages).
+That's great to handle apis and pages routing, but the downside is that all your code is inside files with the same name (`route.ts` for apis, and `page.tsx` fro frontend pages).

 I'm really used to navigate my code remembering file names, so I decided to split the code in different folders.